-If your house is serviced by a septic tank it will be necessary to arrange for an Architect or Engineer to inspect the property and sign a Certificate that the septic tank and the percolation area are located within the boundaries of your property.
+If your property is serviced by a septic tank, it will be necessary to arrange for an Architect or Engineer to inspect the property.

+He has to sign a Certificate that the septic tank and the percolation area are located within the boundaries of your property.

-It is now the law that you will also have to register the septic tank, if not already done so with www.protectourwater.ie.
+It is now the law that you will also have to register the septic tank, (If not already done so) with www.protectourwater.ie.